ncsa/puppet-profile_hostbased_ssh/REFERENCE.md

 Data type: `String`

-Host pattern to match with 'Host' block
+Host pattern to match with 'Host' block.
+Use an empty string if this should be omitted for some reason.

 ### <a name="profile_hostbased_sshtarget"></a>`profile_hostbased_ssh::target`